-Donna Cohen, a researcher and expert in murder-suicide recognizes that a pattern exists in the 500 murder-suicides that are now happening every year in the United States.
+Donna Cohen, a researcher and expert in suicide recognizes that a pattern exists in the 500 murder-suicides that are now happening every year in the United States.
 Cohen stated in the article:

 • The woman has Alzheimer's disease or another illness, and the man is depressed, often exhausted, perhaps sick himself, and under strain as the primary caregiver.